Apportionment Policy

 • Adjustments in expectations may occur over time in keeping with changing institutional and personal priorities.
 Such adjustments shall occur in a timely fashion and with reasonable effort made to assure mutual understanding-- another aim of the annual evaluation process.
 “It must be clear, however, that no special adjustments of norms for units or individuals shall alter the University's fundamental criterion: all faculty members must do scholarly or professional work that demonstrates creative achievement.”

-Lack of agreement over apportionment
+Lack of Agreement over Apportionment

 As described in the Guidelines, apportionment is established and modified through processes resident in the appointing unit.
 In the event that a disagreement over apportionment cannot be resolved by discussions at the unit level, the parties should alert the AD-F. The College Executive Committee (“Committee”) will serve as the elected faculty committee in the college to consider the positions of each party with consideration for the faculty member’s overall areas of professional competence and expertise and in the context of the departmental and college missions.
 The Committee shall decide whether the apportionment of the faculty member’s responsibilities should be changed and, if so, in what matter.
 The committee decision is to be delivered in writing.
 The Committee decision is final, subject only to review by committees described in sections 4.13 and 4.14 of the Bylaws of the Board of Regents.